dhimmel/dhimmel.com/data/about.md

 ## Education

-I'm currently a Postdoctoral Fellow in the Greene Lab at the University of Pennsylvania.
-Before, I received my PhD in Biological & Medical Informatics at the University of California, San Francisco.
+I'm currently a Postdoctoral Fellow in the [Greene Lab](http://www.greenelab.com "Casey Greene Lab at Penn") at the University of Pennsylvania.
+Before, I received my PhD in _Biological & Medical Informatics_ at the University of California, San Francisco in the [Baranzini Lab](http://baranzinilab.ucsf.edu "Sergio Baranzini Lab at UCSF").
 As an undergraduate, I majored in biostatistics at Cornell University and researched at Princeton University and Dartmouth Medical School over the summer.